• Skip to primary navigation

 Is black salt better than regular salt?

 Because of its purported lower sodium content, black salt may be a better option for people with high blood pressure or those looking to reduce their sodium intake.
-Diets high in sodium have been linked to high blood pressure and may increase blood pressure for those with elevated levels
+Diets high in sodium have been linked to high blood pressure and may increase blood pressure for those with elevated levels.

-Chickpea egg salad sandwich on a plate with a pickle
+sandwich on a plate with a pickle

 Tips

-• Drain and rinse chickpeas in a colander
+• Drain and rinse chickpeas in a colander and reserve the aquafaba fluid inside the can for other recipes.

 • Add a teaspoon or 2 teaspoons of capers for an added delicious flavor profile.